9-max-6/alx-system_engineering-devops/0x19-postmortem/README.md

 ---

-### Diagram Explanation
+### Timeline Breakdown
-Here's a simplified diagram that visually represents the timeline of the outage and resolution steps.
+Here's a breakdown that visually represents the timeline of the outage and resolution steps.
 This helps in quickly understanding the sequence of events:

 - **10:05 AM**: Alert triggered.